pmichaillat/wunk/README.md

-# Phase Diagrams for the New Keynesian Model
+# Phase Diagrams for "Resolving New Keynesian Anomalies With Wealth in the Utility Function"

-This repository contains a number of phase diagrams for the textbook New Keynesian model (NK) and its variant with wealth in the utility function (WUNK).

-## Construction of the diagrams

-The construction of the phase diagrams is described in the article ["Resolving New Keynesian Anomalies With Wealth in the Utility Function"](https://www.pascalmichaillat.org/11.html), written by [Pascal Michaillat](https://www.pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Review of Economics and Statistics](https://doi.org/10.1162/rest_a_00893) in May 2021.
+This repository contains the phase diagrams associated with the article ["Resolving New Keynesian Anomalies With Wealth in the Utility Function"](https://www.pascalmichaillat.org/11.html), written by [Pascal Michaillat](https://www.pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Review of Economics and Statistics](https://doi.org/10.1162/rest_a_00893) in May 2021.

-## Situations covered by the diagrams
+## Situations described by the diagrams

 The phase diagrams describe a range of situations.